apollographql/router/.changesets/fix_garypen_4173_redis_config.md

-### Add missing schemas for redis connections ([Issue #4173](https://github.com/apollographql/router/issues/4173))
+### Add missing schemas for Redis connections ([Issue #4173](https://github.com/apollographql/router/issues/4173))

-We have supported additional schemas in our redis configuration since we fixed: https://github.com/apollographql/router/issues/3534, but we never updated our redis connection logic to process the new schema options.
-This is now fixed.
+Previously, support for additional schemas for the Redis client used in the Apollo Router were [added](https://github.com/apollographql/router/issues/3534).
+However, the router's Redis connection logic wasn't updated to process the new schema options.

+The Redis connection logic has been updated in this release.

 By [@garypen](https://github.com/garypen) in https://github.com/apollographql/router/pull/4174